abhishek-kumar-code/Redfish_Public/RedfishInteroperabilityProfiles.md

 DocTitle: Redfish Interoperability Profiles
 DocNumber: '0272'
 DocClass: Normative
-DocVersion: '1.0.1'
+DocVersion: '1.1.0'
-SupersedesVersion: '1.0.0'
+SupersedesVersion: '1.0.1'
-modified: '2018-05-15'
+modified: '2018-10-15'
 status: published
-released: True
+released: False
 copyright: '2017-2018'
 ---

 # Foreword

-The Redfish Interoperability Profile specification was prepared by the Scalable Platforms Management Forum of the DMTF.
+The Redfish Interoperability Profile specification was prepared by the Redfish Forum of the DMTF.

 DMTF is a not-for-profit association of industry members dedicated to promoting enterprise and systems management and interoperability.
 For information about the DMTF, see http://www.dmtf.org.